The Music Studio

 And because the nook was right between the kitchen and family room, there were siblings walking by, TV noise, dinner being made—it was a perfect storm of distractions.
 There wasn’t even a place to keep her lesson books nearby; she had to go to another part of the house just to grab her materials.

-So, What Does a Great Practice Space Look Like?
+So, What Does a Great Playing Space Look Like?

 It doesn’t need to be fancy.
 But it does need to be functional.
 Here are a few simple things that make a big difference: